cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadComposer"></a>
 # **packagesUploadComposer**
-> ComposerPackageUploadResponse packagesUploadComposer(owner, repo, data)
+> ComposerPackageUpload packagesUploadComposer(owner, repo, data)

 Create a new Composer package